 While Dr. Black Jack has demonstrated that A) he is a master at plastic surgery and B) he is skilled enough to perform surgery on himself, he has never bothered to do anything about the massive number of scars that cover his own body.
 Granted, the worst of them (the miscolored skin graft on his face) does have sentimental value ( it comes from a dark-skinned friend of his's who donated his skin to him after his death, but you have to wonder about the others.

-In Detective Conan/case closed, Inspector Megure has a scar under his hat and his wife has many scars that came from an incident many years ago when they first met.
-Heiji has a scar on the back of his hand where his girlfriend stabbed him with a pen when they were hanging off a cliff to make her let go of her hand, so as to make it more likely he'd make it to the top without the extra weight.
+In Detective Conan/case closed, Inspector Megure has a scar under his hat and his wife Midori has one on her forehead; both came from an incident many years ago, when both were run over by a Serial Killer.
+Heiji has a scar on the back of his hand where his girlfriend Kazuha stabbed him with a pen when they were hanging off a cliff, in a desperate attempt to make him let go of her hand... so as to make it more likely he'd make it to the top without the extra weight.
 He still held on, and they both lived to tell.

 Mahou Sensei Negima!: Negi refuses to have a scar on his arm he received in a fight with a temporary backup image of his father healed, preferring to keep it as a memento.